The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Abstract

 \section{Abstract}

 We study mathematical models of binary direct collinear collisions of convex viscoplastic bodies based on two incremental collision laws that employ the Bouc-Wen differential model of hysteresis to represent the elastoplastic behavior of the materials of the colliding bodies.
-These collision laws are the Bouc-Wen-Simon-Hunt-Crossley collision law (BWSHCCL) and the Bouc-Wen-Maxwell collision law (BWMCL).
+These collision laws are the Bouc-Wen-Simon-Hunt-Crossley Collision Law (BWSHCCL) and the Bouc-Wen-Maxwell Collision Law (BWMCL).
 The BWSHCCL comprises of the Bouc-Wen model amended with a nonlinear Hertzian elastic spring element and connected in parallel to a nonlinear displacement-dependent and velocity-dependent energy dissipation element.
 The BWMCL comprises of the Bouc-Wen model amended with a nonlinear Hertzian elastic spring element and connected in series to a linear velocity-dependent energy dissipation element.
 The mathematical models of the collision process are presented in the form of finite-dimensional initial value problems.
 We show that the models possess favorable analytical properties (e.g., global existence, uniqueness, and boundedness of the solutions) under suitable restrictions on the values of their parameters.
-Furthermore, we show that excellent agreement can be achieved between experimental data and numerical approximations of the behavior of the mathematical models across a wide range of initial relative velocities of the colliding bodies while using parameterizations of the models that are independent of the initial relative velocity.
+Furthermore, based on the results of two model parameter identification studies, we demonstrate that good agreement can be attained between experimental data and numerical approximations of the behavior of the mathematical models across a wide range of initial relative velocities of the colliding bodies while using parameterizations of the models that are independent of the initial relative velocity.